 Working in the funeral business requires a heart to serve others, and Trey Salmon truly believes his calling is to serve and minister to local families in their time of deepest despair.

-Salmon, who grew up working in his family’s car business – Sherold Salmon AutoSuperstore and Automax Rent-A-Car in Rome, purchased Fred Talley’s Parkview Chapel Funeral Home and opened Salmon Funeral Home not even a year ago.
+Salmon, who grew up working in his family’s car business – Sherold Salmon AutoSuperstore and Automax Rent-A-Car in Rome, purchased Fred Talley’s Parkview Chapel Funeral Home and opened Salmon Funeral Home in December of 2016.

 “People often ask me, ‘Why did you want to be a funeral director?’”
 Salmon said.
 “It’s not that I woke up one day and decided that’s what I wanted to do.
 You don’t choose funeral service, it chooses you.
 It’s a calling – a ministry – and it takes special people to be able to talk and counsel families at one of the hardest times in their lives.”